A short foundational course on Title and Property Rights especially as they relate to Land:

 When a group of people, called “Puritans”, who had fled to Holland to avoid the King’s religious persecution, learned of this “folly”, they recognized it as the only way they could truly live free and worship God as they chose.
 So, they moved back to England and for several years negotiated for this “Land Grant made Patent” with the full right of self-rule.
 The problem with their negotiations was that they had little funds and could not pay for their passage to the new land.
-In the end, they got everything they wanted, the Land Patents, self-rule and passage but they had to pay for the passage with 50% of their production from their land for seven years.
+In the end, they got everything they wanted, the Land Patents freely granted with the right of “self-rule”, but they had to pay for the passage with 50% of their production from their new land for seven years.

 - Thus, the Land Patent is the actual Grant of the Land; and, the sovereign signature and patent seal on that Grant secures the title of the Land to the parties named on the Land Patent (a.k.a.
 “Land Grant made Patent”).
 Thus, the Land Patent is also the actual Title to the Land described on the Land Patent.
 Accordingly, the sovereign’s signature and patent seal locks the Title as it stands; and so, forever bars any changes to said Grant; which is exactly what “made Patent” means (in the usage: “Land Grant made Patent”).
 In case anyone missed that, be careful to notice: “The fact that the Land Grant made Patent is so patent sealed, it cannot be changed; which means it cannot be “updated” or “brought up” in somebody’s name or otherwise, in any way changed.”